 - Soft devices are constructed with compressible material and are intended to improve balance, absorb shock, and decrease pressure on foot sores.
-These are often prescribed to alleviate symptoms
+These are often prescribed to alleviate symptoms from arthritis or diabetes.

 - Rigid devices are made with plastic, carbon fiber, or other firm material and are intended to control foot function.
 They are typically prescribed to relieve pain that results from abnormal foot functioning and often used in footwear that doesn’t require a lot of motion, like dress shoes.

 - Semi-rigid devices are typically used for athletes who have foot pain and correct the biomechanics so the muscles and tendons move the foot correctly.
 They use both hard and soft material to control motion and provide cushioning.